 Since the fire control room will be occupied by fire brigade personnel during a fire in the building, possibly for a period long after the other occupants have evacuated, it must have appropriate levels of lighting.
 As the lighting must be maintained while the room is in use, it must be emergency lighting in case of failure of the building's normal lighting system.

 Normally, emergency lighting is only used for evacuation purposes.
 A fire control room is used to direct fire brigade operations, which will include such actions as reference to building plans, and the reading of other information.
 The amount of emergency lighting in the room must therefore be increased to 400 lux.

-PART E2 SMOKE HAZARD MANAGEMENT
+Part E2 Smoke hazard management

+Objective

+EO2

+The Objective of this Part is to-

-- (a) safeguard occupants from illness or injury by warning them of a fire so that they may safely evacuate; and - (b) safeguard occupants from illness or injury while evacuating during a fire.
+- (a) safeguard occupants from illness or injury by warning them of a fire so that they may safely evacuate; and

+- (b) safeguard occupants from illness or injury while evacuating during a fire.

 Safeguard occupants from illness and injury

 Part E2 aims to safeguard building occupants from illness or injury from the products of combustion (including smoke and toxic gases).
 EO2(a) deals with warning of a fire and EO2(b) deals with requirements for evacuating.

 Smoke and toxic gases kill

 Smoke and toxic gases are the main causes of death in building fires.
 Such deaths have occurred in locations remote from the fire to where smoke and gases have spread.
 Smoke and toxic gases cause disorientation, incapacitation and ultimately death, depending on the concentration and length of exposure.

 Management of the smoke and toxic gas hazard is crucial for occupant safety.
 This is best achieved through a combination of active and passive measures, such as:

 - building materials and finishes;

-- · compartmentation;
+- compartmentation;

 - egress;

 - smoke and toxic gas detection;

 - fire suppression; and

 - smoke and toxic gas control by mechanical means.

-Part E2 addresses some of the active measures which, together with the relevant provisions in other Parts of the BCA, provide appropriate strategies for the protection of occupants.

-A building is to be provided with safeguards so that-

-(a) occupants are warned of a fire in the building so that they may safely evacuate; and

-(b) occupants have time to safely evacuate before the environment in any evacuation route becomes untenable from the effects of fire.

-Buildings-adequate safeguards